 Address: 325 East 5th New York, NY 10003

 The Humane Society of New York

 The Humane Society of New York has been providing ill, injured and abused New York City animals with a home for over 100 years.
-The center is more than just a shelter; its number one goal is to provide both people and pets with top care and home-like atmosphere.
+The center is more than just a shelter; its number one goal is to provide pets with top care at an affordable price and a home-like atmosphere.
 The only problem you’ll have is wanting to take all of these adorable animals home with you.

 Address: 306 E. 59th New York, NY 10022

 Hours: Open Mon–Sun (by appointment only) 8:30 AM–4:00 PM